1jour1vin

 Wine rated (2023 guide) 18/20

-A sanguine note on the nose, red and black fruits, a distinct note of five spices and star anise.
-There is density and power, superbly rounded tannins and a deep minerality beneath the gravel—crushed violets lurk discreetly beneath a veil of oak, followed by a touch of licorice.
+A lively nose with red and black fruits, a distinct note of five-spice and star anise.
+It has density and power, superbly rounded tannins, and a deep minerality beneath the gravel—crushed violets lie discreetly hidden beneath a veil of oak, followed by a hint of licorice.

 Vinous